stefanZorcic/scaling-book/gpus.md

 {% include figure.liquid path="assets/gpu/gpu-diagram.png" class="img-fluid" caption="<b>Figure:</b> a diagram showing the abstract layout of an H100 or B200 GPU.
 An H100 has 132 SMs while a B200 has 148.
 We use the term 'Warp Scheduler' somewhat broadly to describe a set of 32 CUDA SIMD cores <i>and</i> the scheduler that dispatches work to them.
 Note how much this looks like a TPU!" %}

 Each SM, like a TPU's Tensor Core, has a dedicated matrix multiplication core (unfortunately also called a **Tensor Core** on GPU<d-footnote>TPU cores are confusingly called Tensor Cores, which should not be confused with the GPU TensorCore (TC), which is the matrix multiplication accelerator within an SM.</d-footnote>), a vector arithmetic unit (called a **Warp Scheduler**), and a fast on-chip cache (called **SMEM**).
-Unlike a TPU, which has at most 2 independent "Tensor Cores", a modern GPU has more than 100 of these SMs (132 on an H100).
+Unlike a TPU, which has at most 2 independent "Tensor Cores", a modern GPU has more than 100 SMs (132 on an H100).
 Each of these SMs is much less powerful than a TPU Tensor Core but the system overall is more flexible.
 Each SM is more or less totally independent, so a GPU can do hundreds of separate tasks at once.<d-footnote>Although SMs are independent, because they all share a capacity-limited L2 cache, they are often forced to coordinate for peak performance.</d-footnote>

 Let's take a more detailed view of an H100 SM:

 {% include figure.liquid path="assets/gpu/blackwell-sm.png" class="img-small" caption="<b>Figure:</b> a diagram of an H100 SM (<a href='https://wccftech.com/nvidia-hopper-gh100-gpu-official-5nm-process-worlds-fastest-hpc-chip-80-billion-transistors-hbm3-memory/'>source</a>) showing the 4 <i>subpartitions</i>, each containing a Tensor Core, Warp Scheduler, Register File, and sets of CUDA Cores of different precisions.
 The 'L1 Data Cache' near the bottom is the 256kB SMEM unit.
-The H100 also adds a substantial amount of Tensor Memory (TMEM) for feeding the bulky Tensor Cores." %}
+A B200 looks similar, but adds a substantial amount of Tensor Memory (TMEM) for feeding the bulky Tensor Cores." %}

 Each SM is broken up into 4 identical quadrants, which NVIDIA calls **SM subpartitions**, each containing a Tensor Core, 16k 32-bit registers, and a SIMD/SIMT vector arithmetic unit called a Warp Scheduler, whose lanes NVIDIA calls **CUDA Cores**.
 The core component of each partition is arguably the Tensor Core, which performs matrix multiplications and makes up the vast majority of FLOPs/s, but it’s not the only component worth noting.